sebhildebrandt/systeminformation/README.md

 ## Known Issues

-#### OSX - Temperature Sensor
+#### macOS - Temperature Sensor

-To be able to measure temperature on OSX I created a litte additional package.
+To be able to measure temperature on macOS I created a litte additional package.
 Due to some difficulties in NPM with `optionalDependencies`  I unfortunately was getting unexpected warnings on other platforms.
-So I decided to drop this optional dependencies for OSX - so by default, you will not get correct values.
+So I decided to drop this optional dependencies for macOS - so by default, you will not get correct values.

-But if you need to detect OSX temperature just run the following additional installation command:
+But if you need to detect macOS temperature just run the following additional installation command:

 ```bash